Actipro/WinForms-Controls/Documentation/topics/bars/index.md

 - [Checkable buttons](checkable-buttons.md) can be placed in check groups.

-- Options for automatically toggling the checked state of checkable buttons when they are clicked, and unchecking any other checkable buttons in the same check group.
+- Options for automatically toggling the checked state of checkable buttons when they are clicked and unchecking any other checkable buttons in the same check group.

 - Ability to create default command links for popup or split button commands.